Registration statuses on UNGM refer to the evaluation of the supplier's registration at a specific level which is conducted by UN organizations.

 At this stage, the registration form may not be amended.
 On average, the review and evaluation process may take up to 10 working days from submission to finalization.

-Supplier to update
+Profile to update

 The registration has been reviewed and evaluated by the UN organization, and some information is insufficient, incorrect, or obsolete.